open-telemetry/semantic-conventions/docs/non-normative/db-migration.md

 ### Experimental connection metrics

-Database connection metrics are still experimental, but there have been several changes in the latest
+Database connection metrics are still experimental, but there have been several changes in the latest release.

 #### Database client connection count